 In this field of study, I present a global picture of the healthcare organization including the medication market in China, how public healthcare insurance plans have been implemented over the last years and I study the inefficiency of the Chinese healthcare system and the series of current reforms to deal with.
 I also expose the increase in the violence in the relationship between patient's relatives and the medical staff, and how the digital healthcare is used as a tool to solve the inefficiency from the public sector and a tool to generate profit by the private sector.
 Besides, I also focus on healthcare access and urbanization in China, migration and healthcare in China.

 The goal of this research axis is to determine to what extent the presence of health insurance create price distortion on i) the market of drugs, ii) patient's healthcare-seeking behaviour.
 This question is all the more interesting that the share of drugs in overall health expenditures is steadily growing.
 The players of the drug industry being global, this issue does not have borders.
-It is studied in different countries, mainly in France and China.
+It is studied in different countries.
 The focus is also on the healthcare demand itself.
 To assess this demand, I use both objective measurements (body mass index, mortality rate….) and subjective index (assessment of their own health situation by patients).
 My studies focused on woman's delivery and new-born as a study case.